-During AY2022-2023, each department continued to review, revise, and/or develop their Program Learning Outcomes (PLOs).
+During AY2023-2024, each department continued to review, revise, and/or develop their Program Learning Outcomes (PLOs).
 Each department continues to maintain all course assessment/reassessment reports and annual assessment summary reports.
 The summary reports by departments provide evidence of students achieving the GLOs.
 The divisions collate the assessment summary report for their respective departments.
-The Provost and Chief Academic Officer prepares this report illustrating College-wide evidence of students achieving the learning outcomes.
+The Provost and Chief Academic Officer prepares this report illustrating college-wide evidence of students achieving the learning outcomes.
 The PLOs and SLOs are dependent on each program/major/certificate and are not listed in this report; they are maintained within each department.

 The faculty members follow a process for assessment and communication of GLOs.
 They review the GLOs, identified on the master syllabus for each course; next, they identify the course objectives to support the GLOs and align them with each course objective as evidenced on each master syllabus.
 They review and revise, as necessary, evaluation methods used to measure and evaluate student success of each GLO, and align the GLOs with each evaluation method as evidenced on each class syllabus.
 If several sections of the same course are being taught, a representative sample (to include both full-time and adjunct faculty, each type of modality, College Credit Plus [dual enrollment], campus location, and times the course is offered) of the course sections are assessed and then summarized to create a course assessment summary.
 Based on this information, the level of achievement for each assessment measure is reported using the number of students achieving a 70% or higher on the student learning outcome out of the total number of students who completed the assessment and who completed the course.
 If the overall achievement level of the GLO falls below the 70% minimum college-wide standard, the department identifies planned improvements to improve student learning in the respective GLO and to improve overall student success.
-For these courses, the departments implement the planned improvements in the course(s) during the next time the course(s) is taught; and then the course(s) is reassessed.
+For these courses, the departments implement the planned improvements in the course(s) during the next time the course(s) is taught; and then the course(s) is re-assessed.

-The table below summarizes the percentage of students in all academic divisions who, college-wide, demonstrated proficiency in each General Learning Outcome for AY2022-2023.
-As demonstrated on the table, 93% of the students assessed or reassessed this academic year demonstrated proficiency in Effective Communication, 91% demonstrated proficiency in Quantitative Literacy, 91% demonstrated proficiency in Information Literacy, 90% demonstrated proficiency in Critical Thinking, 93% demonstrated proficiency in Global and Diversity Awareness, and 93% demonstrated proficiency in Civic, Professional, and Ethical Responsibility.
-Based on the results of the data obtained, the majority of students at Stark State College demonstrated proficiency in Effective Communication, Quantitative Literacy, Information Literacy, Critical Thinking, and Global and Diversity Awareness declined.
-Civic, Professional, and Ethical Responsibility remained the same.
-Strategies to address proficiency in the GLOS are described below.
+The table below summarizes the percentage of students in all academic divisions who, college-wide, demonstrated proficiency in each General Learning Outcome for AY2023-2024.
+As demonstrated on the table, 94% of the students assessed or reassessed this academic year demonstrated proficiency in Effective Communication, 92% demonstrated proficiency in Quantitative Literacy, 95% demonstrated proficiency in Information Literacy Skills, 94% demonstrated proficiency in Critical Thinking Skills, 94% demonstrated proficiency in Global and Diversity Awareness, and 95% demonstrated proficiency in

+Civic, Professional, and Ethical Responsibility.
+Based on the results of the data obtained, the majority of students at Stark State College demonstrated proficiency in each of our GLOs.
+Compared to last year, the percentage of students demonstrating proficiency in each GLO improved.
+Strategies to address and maintain proficiency in the GLOs are described below.

 GLO 1 GLO 2 GLO 3 GLO 4 GLO 5 GLO 6

-Effective Communication Quantitative Literacy Information Literacy Critical Thinking Global and Diversity Awareness Civic, Professional, and Ethical Responsibility
+Effective Communication Quantitative Literacy Information Literacy Skills Critical Thinking Skills Global and Diversity Awareness Civic, Professional, and Ethical Responsibility

-93% 91% 91% 90% 93% 93%
+94% 92% 95% 94% 94% 95%